Staff member in Cath Lab in scrubsStaff in scrubs in the Cath LabStaff in scrubs in the Cath Lab

 Jammie-Lee with her mum Lynda

-Her dad, Nigel, her partner, Bradley, and her brother, Corey, have also been pillars of strength, offering constant support.
+Her dad, Nigel, and her brother, Corey, have also been pillars of strength, offering constant support.

 Despite the hardships, Jammie is profoundly grateful for the care she received at Austin Health.